learn-co-students/react-stores-lab-v-000/README.md

 ## Components

-Our application has a single component called `<App />`. `<App />` needs to be "wired" up to the `counterStore` using the component's lifecycle methods.
+Our application has a single component called `<App />`. `<App />` needs to be "wired" up to the `counterStore` using the component's lifecycle methods:

+* `componentDidMount` is going to add an event listener to the `counterStore`.
+    If the store is being updated, the state of our `<App />` component should be updated as well.

+* `componentWillUnmount` is going to remove the event listener.

 Our `<App />` component renders two buttons and the actual counter number.
 If we click on `+`, the counter will be incremented by `1`.
 If we click `-`, the